Mike Tyson vs. Roy Jones Jr.: Roy Jones Jr.

 Jones' last bout of his 29-year-long career took place on February 8, 2018, in which he defeated Scott Sigmon via unanimous decision at the Bay Center In Pensacola, Florida.
-Jones announced his retirement after the bout, but left the door open for a return against UFC fighter Anderson Silva, saying, "Dana, I know you're listening.
+Jones announced his retirement after the bout, but left the door open for a return against former UFC Middleweight Champion Anderson Silva, saying, "Dana, I know you're listening.
 I know Anderson's suspended.
 But that's the only other fight Roy Jones will return to the ring for.
 Other than that, chapter's closed."

 Early offers

 Following his Instagram videos and Facebook live stream, Tyson was contacted by Australian boxing promoter Brian Amatruda with an offer of $1 million to face one of three boxers in an exhibition fight: former Australian rules football player Barry Hall, former rugby league player Paul Gallen, or former rugby league player Sonny Bill Williams.
 According to celebrity agent Max Markson, who was acting as the middleman between Amatruda and Tyson's team, "Mike read the story in the Daily Mail that he would be fighting a rugby player.
 He has said he would not do that as it would be an insult to boxing.
 He says if he does get back into the ring, it will be with a real boxer."

 Other offers came from Bare Knuckle Fighting Championship (BKFC) president David Feldman for $20 million to fight an opponent of Tyson's choosing, providing that opponent be under contract with the BKFC, and from Boston Boxing Promotions president Peter Czymor for $1.1 million to face former opponent Peter McNeeley, whom Tyson had previously defeated by disqualification in 1995.

 Six days after Tyson posted his training videos, Evander Holyfield posted his own video with the caption: "Are you ready?
 The moment you've all been waiting for...
 The Champ is back."
 In an interview with BoxingScene.com, Holyfield expressed his desire to face Tyson in the ring, saying, "I've already done what I wanted to do in my career, and have been the best that I could be.
 If it wasn't for charity, I wouldn't fight Tyson, I don't look at it as being a winner in this fight.
 This is a charity event helping our foundations.
 The thing is knowing what you're doing it for."